kelu124/echomods/include/JOH/article.md

 The analogue processing module was tested for signals from 2MHz to 10MHz, with some distortion happening on the higher end of the bracket.
 However, it can be noted that, with the possibility to measure and control the inputs and outputs of between each processing unit, this module could possibly be used for signal demodulation.

-Modification of the home-made modules
+### Modification of the home-made modules

+The modules source code has been released, it is relatively easy for electronic engineers to reuse this code.

-Support
+### Support

+This project benefits from an infrastructure that is completely open: github for the storage of files, and a gitbook to synthetize the complete documentation.

 # (4) Build Details